10 Reasons to Celebrate Leadville Boom Days

 1. Burro Races

 What are burro races, anyway?
 Each team is made up of one runner leading a burro on a rope.
 Each burro carries a regulation pack with mining equipment.
-Leadville’s races leave from downtown Harrison Avenue on Sunday mid-morning (15-mile course and 21-mile course).
+Leadville’s races leave from downtown Harrison Avenue on Sunday at 10 a.m. and 10:15 a.m.
+(15-mile course and 21-mile course).
 After a jaunt through the mountains east of town, teams begin returning around 1:15 p.m. (short course) and 3:30 p.m. (long course).
+Buy a ticket at the hospitality tent all weekend long and guess the winning burro!

 2. Parade

 Leadville may be a genuine small mountain town, but its Boom Days parade is anything but small.
-It starts Saturday (usually at 10 a.m.) with a flyover from the San Juan Squadron.
-Then bands, floats, antique cars, people dressed in Victorian costumes, dancing dinosaurs, burros, and more begin their way down historic Harrison Avenue!
+Starting Saturday at 10 a.m., cheer bands, floats, antique cars, people dressed in Victorian costumes, dancing dinosaurs, burros, and more as they wind down historic Harrison Avenue!

 Leadville Boom Days Mining Events